-House Democrats Play Catch Up On Agenda After Shutdown
+House Democrats Play Catch-Up On Agenda After Shutdown

 Democrats officially took control of the House of Representatives one month ago with a promise of moving quickly on a fresh agenda centered on protecting health care and making Washington work better.

 Until last week, those plans were on pause.
 Committees couldn't form, legislation stalled and their whole message was about ending the shutdown.
-Now, as Washington is returning back to legislating with a three-week period to focus on a spending deal, Democrats are working to catch up before Trump takes center stage with a prime-time State of the Union addressed delivered from their home turf — the House floor.
+Now, as Washington returns to legislating with a three-week period to focus on a spending deal, Democrats are working to catch up before Trump takes center stage with a prime-time State of the Union address delivered from their home turf — the House floor.

-"There's no question that the government shutdown consumed everyone's attention," said Rep. David Cicilline, D-Rhode Island.
+"There's no question that the government shutdown consumed everyone's attention," said Rep. David Cicilline, D-R.I.
 "The president I think did that purposefully."

 Cicilline, who leads a team of Democrats tasked with setting policy and messaging priorities, said he believes Trump deliberately timed the shutdown to take the wind out of Democrats' sails.